City Hot Pot

 Advertising

 Hot pot is not just a meal.
 In Singapore and many parts of Asia, it's a social experience.
 There's nothing quite like gathering 'round a bubbling pot of soup with family and friends — though it's perfectly fine to have an individual serving all for yourself too (we'll show you where in a minute).
-Not only do steamboats offer an inexplicable sense of communion, but restaurants now have plenty of broth flavours to choose from, plus an extensive range of ingredients and side dishes to leave you stuffed and satisfied.
-Some places even come with top-notch service so you're sure to have a good time.
+Not only do steamboats offer an inexplicable sense of community, but restaurants now have plenty of broth flavours to choose from, plus an extensive range of ingredients and side dishes to leave you stuffed and satisfied.
+Some places even come with top-notch service, so you're sure to have a good time.
 Let our list of the best hot pot places in Singapore show you where to go.

 RECOMMENDED: The best supper spots in Singapore and The best seafood restaurants in Singapore

-Nothing beats the comfort of a steaming hotpot on a rainy day, and Tong Xin Ru Yi knows just how to hit the spot.
-This is a less run-of-the-mill hot pot joint that has plenty of interesting items on its menu.
-Nestled in the heart of Boat Quay, the ambience here is equal parts cosy and classy.
-Its most popular broth has got to be the golden chicken soup ($24), but Tong Xin Ru Yi has also amassed a surprising number of fans who come back just for the spicy rabbit broth ($68).
-Beyond your regular meat cuts, there are also lesser-seen options like beef tongue ($26) and the Hokkaido milk beef ($25) where beef slices are soaked in milk to lend it a richer flavour.
+Why we love it: Nothing beats the comfort of a steaming hotpot on a rainy day, and Tong Xin Ru Yi knows just how to hit the spot.
+Nestled in the heart of Boat Quay, the ambience here is equal parts cosy and classy, and definitely family-friendly.
+Its most popular broth is the golden chicken soup ($24), but the spicy rabbit broth ($68) is a surprising favourite among some customers.
+Beyond your regular meat cuts, there are also less common options like Hokkaido milk beef ($25), where beef slices are soaked in milk for a richer flavour.
 While your ingredients simmer to perfection, enjoy small bites like BBQ frog legs ($10), scallion pancakes ($5), or handmade dumplings complete with Sichuan sauce (from $6).

 Advertising